runabrandes/portfolio-project-1/README.md

 "Japan - A Seasonal Travel Guide" was deployed using GitHub.
 A link to the live version can be found at the top of this README file.

+1. Click on the "Settings" icon at the top of page in the navigation bar of the relevant repository.
+2. Select "Pages" which can be found on the left handside of the GitHub website.
+3. In the dropdown menu for Source, select "Deploy from a branch"
+4. In the Branch dropdown menu, select "main" for the first section, and "root" for the second selection
+5. Click "Save"
+6. The website will refresh and a link to the live website will be available

 #

 ## CREDITS